BladeRunnerJS/scaling-js-apps/services/messages_services.md

-# Messages & Services Exercise
+# Exercise: Messages & Services

 The following doesn't give you a step-by-step guide of what to do.
 It gives you a number of individual pieces and you need to put them together in order to meet